 Social welfare/work curricula have been influenced by this national examination and examination subjects have become standard in educational institutions.
 Applicants are also required to complete 23 days/180 hours of practicum at a designated field of social work.

-"Nintei-Shakaifukushishi Ninsho Nintei Kikou", "Japanese Certification Board for Certified Social Worker" was formed in order to respond to the complex issues and needs of society and to establish the career path of social workers.
-The Board certifies both educational programs of continued education for social workers and social workers who have completed these continued education.
+Nintei-Shakaifukushishi Ninsho Nintei Kikou, or the Agency for Accreditation and Approval of Approved Certified Social Workers was formed in order to respond to complex social issues and needs by establishing a career path for social workers.
+This agency both accredits continuous educational programs for social workers and approves social workers who have completed these programs.